takuya/php-process/README.md

 No extra packages required.

-A Single File ` require_once 'src/Process.php' ` need to use. vanilla php, no dependencies.
+A Single File `src/Process.php` need to use. just write require_once like this.

 ```php